krush62/KPix/README.md

 - soc (Star/Open/Libre Office)

 #### Import Formats
-Due to its unique way of having parameterized color ramps, an import of other formats would always need some kind of remapping of the used colors into individual color ramps.
-This is a planned feature.
+Due to its unique way of having parameterized color ramps, an import of other formats always needs the creation of parameterized color ramps from the image's colors.
+Any import is an approximation and will never exactly match the colors given in the original image.\ The following raster image formats are supported: bmp, jpg, gif (first frame) and png.

 ## 🎮Controls
 This application supports input by mouse/keyboard, touch screen and stylus.